suhr/papers/calg.md

 This paper introduces the algebra of two operations (composition and concatenation) as the way to define concatenative programming.
 The algebra provides an elegant and powerful way to combine functions without variables, which is, unlike point-free programming in applicative languages, is easy and straighforward to use.

 The algebra has various useful properties that allow to introduce novel features into concatenative programming, like pattern matching without variables.
-This paper shows this properties without describing a way to use them.
+This paper shows this properties without describing ways to use them.

 ## Introduction